-FloodAdaptVN: Integrating Ecosystem-based Approaches into Flood Risk Management for Adaptive and Sustainable Urban Development in Central Viet Nam
+FloodAdaptVN: Integrating Ecosystem-based Approaches into Flood Risk Management for Adaptive and Sustainable Urban Development in Central Viet Nam: from science to practice

-FloodAdaptVN analyses spatial dynamics of current and future flood risks in the Thừa Thiên Huế province in central Vietnam.
-The aim is to support urban planning with a newly developed modular information system for sustainable flood risk management.
+The FloodAdaptVN project analyses the spatial dynamics of current and future flood risks in Huế city, central Vietnam.
+The project aims to support urban planners in implementing sustainable flood risk management strategies.

-In central Vietnam, small and medium-sized coastal towns are particularly characterised by a rapid urbanisation trend.
-The concomitants include extensive surface sealing, the expansion of settlements into flood-prone areas, and a decline in infiltration and retention areas, so that heavy rainfalls lead to enormous surface runoff.
-Additionally, the narrow and flat settlement area between the inland mountains and the coast only allows very short reaction times to heavy rainfall, which is exacerbated by degraded land and deforestation.
-Moreover, climate change is expected to lead to stronger and more frequent extreme weather events, such as typhoons with resulting floods in central Vietnam.
-Such storms cause considerable infrastructural, agricultural, health and economic damage.
-Due to changing settlement patterns, housing and lifestyles, local vulnerabilities and civil adaptation practices need to be rethought and integrated into planning.
+In central Vietnam, small and medium-sized coastal towns in particular are characterised by rapid urbanisation.
+This is accompanied by extensive surface sealing, the expansion of settlements into flood-prone areas, and a decline in infiltration and retention areas, with the result that heavy rainfall leads to enormous runoff volumes.
+The narrow and flat settlement area between the inland mountains and the coast also leads to very short response times in the event of heavy rainfall, which are exacerbated by degraded land and deforestation.
+Climate change is also expected to bring more severe and frequent extreme weather events, such as typhoons resulting in flooding in central Vietnam.
+Such storms cause considerable damage to infrastructure, agriculture, health and the economy.
+Due to changing settlement patterns, housing and lifestyles, it is necessary to rethink local vulnerabilities and civil adaptation practices and integrate them into planning.

 Project lead: